composify-js/composify/packages/docs/pages/docs/tutorial/prerequisites.md

 # ]
 ```

-That's it.
-Composify can now hit `/documents` to read and write pages while you build the real backend later.
+That's it!
+Now you have a working mock API, and Composify can use the `/documents` endpoint to read and write pages.
+You can build out the real backend later.